All Physical Chemistry Resources

 Since its volume decreases and the mass stays the same, a solid will have a lower density than liquid.
 Note that water is an exception to this general rule, as solid ice has a lower density (higher volume) than the same mass of liquid water.
 This is due to the arrangement of its hydrogen bonds throughout its crystalline structure.

-Example Question #1 : Properties Of Liquids
+Example Question #3 : Solids And Liquids

 An unknown molecule (molecule A), in its solid phase, is found to have a density of .
 Eight grams of this molecule is added to a cubic container with length of .
 The container is then heated until all of the solid has melted.
 What can you conclude from the given information?